 PunctuationLinks and learning materials covering English punctuation rules

-General rules of punctuation: The Online Writing Lab (OWL) on Purdue University’s website has a lot of helpful resources for writers and people interested in improving their understanding of English grammar and usage.
-Its Brief Overview of Punctuation page is a fairly basic but solid introduction to general rules of punctuation.
+General rules of punctuation: OWL’s Brief Overview of Punctuation page is a fairly basic but solid introduction to general rules of punctuation.
 OWL also has a Basic Punctuation Exercise and a Quotation Marks Exercise so you can practice applying the rules explained on this page.

 Commas: Correct use of commas presents some difficulty for a lot of people.
-Once again, I highly recommend the explanations and exercises available on OWL:
+OWL’s comma-related pages are very helpful:

 For a more extended treatment of specific comma-related issues, refer to these pages on OWL: